cobyism/ghost-on-heroku/README.md

     * [ClearDB](https://elements.heroku.com/addons/cleardb)
   * S3 storage adapter had been updated but should be compatible
   * `HEROKU_URL` config var renamed to `PUBLIC_URL` to avoid using Heroku's namespace
-  * removed **Deploy to Heroku** button because it does not support cloning back to local machine
   * now uses [Node cluster API](https://nodejs.org/dist/latest-v6.x/docs/api/cluster.html) to scale across processor cores in larger dynos

 ## Deploying on Heroku